FredaXin/blog_posts/creating_functions_for_EDA.md

 inconsistency of results caused by accidental differences in the code.

 In this blog post, I will walk you through a few useful python functions that I created for EDA and Data Cleaning.
-The library contains all these functions can be forked in the [link](https://github.com/FredaXin/eda_and_beyond/blob/master/eda_and_beyond.py).
+The library containing all these functions can be forked in the [link](https://github.com/FredaXin/eda_and_beyond/blob/master/eda_and_beyond.py).
 Special thanks to all the people who contributed to this small (but growing) library.